A few years back, you needed either a bottomless pit of money or coding skills to build an app. But now, things have changed.

 App creation resources: From pre-launch to post-launch

-The following blogs will help to provide extra context on all the steps we cover in this blog, ensuring that no stone is left unturned in your journey to creating an app:
+The following pieces will help to provide extra context on all the steps we cover in this blog, ensuring that you're well-prepared for every step in your app development journey:

 Pre-launch resources